-Restriction: Use only alphanumeric characters and underscores () in domain names.
-All other characters, for example hyphens (-), are not permitted.
+Restriction: Only alphanumeric characters and the underscore (\) character may be used for domain names.
+Any other characters, for example the hyphen (-) are forbidden.

 By default the system uses the default NCOMS domain.
 The system provides the option to change the domain when you perform the following tasks: